As a quick refresher, your new domain is the web name or address you just purchased: “www.yoursitename.com.”

 Note that after domain registration, you can also host your new domain to the registrar who most likely will have their own hosting service.
 For instance in Singapore, this includes top SG domain providers like Crazy Domain.
 Now let’s discuss how server location affects a site and why is it so important for an online business.

-A good web hosting service boosts site speed.
+A good web hosting service like IONOS boosts site speed.
 Thanks to the web hosting industry’s size and choices, you can pick from different options.
 Besides price ranges, there are geographical locations you might have your website hosted on.
 But how exactly does the location of the provider affect your page load speed?

 The right service provider can lead to multiple benefits since fast server improves a customer’s site experience.
 Conversely, registering your domain and hosting with a cheap and poor web hosting can slow down the site, weaken search engine visibility, and ultimately cause negative effects on conversion.